 GST Registration for Zero Rated Services

 The majority of the time we can see that a country and its government promote exports to a greater extent.
 This is done for the enhancement of the economy and its growth, increasing employment opportunities, and also balancing the payments.
-As a part of this process to boost the exports, the Government comes up with certain reliefs and benefits for the business entities engaged in the export process.
-Zero Rated Supply in GST can be understood as a part of benefits given by GST Authority to these business entities.
+As a part of this process to boost exports, the Government comes up with certain reliefs and benefits for the business entities engaged in the export process.
+Zero Rated Supply in GST can be understood as a part of benefits given by the GST Authority to these business entities.

-So, what is Zero Rated Supply?
+What is Zero Rated Supply?

 As per section 16 of the GST Act, a zero-rated supply would mean any of the below-given supply of goods or services: